 Welcome back to the The Memory Health Made Easy podcast.
 I’m your host, David Norris, and thank you very much for joining me.
-In today’s episode, I’m joined with Bill Gasiamis of Recovery After Stroke.
-And he’s a four time stroke survivor.
-In this episode, we discuss what he’s learned, you could say the hard way about what has helped him recover from these dramatic life events and how he is optimized and improved his brain health.
+In today’s episode, I’m joined by Bill Gasiamis of Recovery After Stroke.
+And he’s a four-time stroke survivor.
+In this episode, we discuss what he’s learned, you could say the hard way about what has helped him recover from these dramatic life events and how he has optimized and improved his brain health.

-It’s very, very clear folks that we can change our brain and there is no greater testimonial or proof to that.
-Than what Bill discusses in today’s episode, as a therapist, working with people for over 20 years, I’m always learning from other people’s experiences.
-And something that I really took away from speaking with Bill today was his insights on mindset, relationships and how they truly matter.
+It’s very, very clear folks that we can change our brain and there is no greater testimonial or proof of that.
+Then what Bill discusses in today’s episode, as a therapist, working with people for over 20 years, I’m always learning from other people’s experiences.
+Something that I took away from speaking with Bill today was his insights on mindset, relationships, and how they truly matter.

-Especially how he’s leveraged that in his recovery, and consistency, you’ll appreciate and listening to Bill’s story that he has had a dramatic life altering event not once, but four times, which is really shook the foundations of who he was what he thought was normal.
-And I guess really rattled his perception of how he was traveling with his health.
-You’ll appreciate that bill shares quite candidly that he made it this wake up moment in his life, but he demonstrates the power of lifestyle changes and the ingredients that have helped him improve his brain health over time.
+Especially how he’s leveraged that in his recovery, and consistency, you’ll appreciate and listen to Bill’s story that he has had a dramatic life-altering event not once, but four times, which shook the foundations of who he was and what he thought was normal.
+And I guess rattled his perception of how he was traveling with his health.
+You’ll appreciate that Bill shares quite candidly that he made it this wake-up moment in his life, but he demonstrates the power of lifestyle changes and the ingredients that have helped him improve his brain health over time.

 Now, Bill faced a threat that not many of us have, which is that he had a genetic or something he was born with, that affected his risk for strokes.
-But he’s now showed many times over the things that have reduced his risk for this occurring again.
-So if you’re currently in a situation in life where you’re thinking about taking steps with your brain health, well please dial into this show because this is not just for folks that have survived from strokes.
+But he’s now shown many times over the things that have reduced his risk of this occurring again.
+So if you’re currently in a situation in life where you’re thinking about taking steps with your brain health, well please dial into this show because this is not just for folks who have survived strokes.

 Dealing with his own personal Groundhog Day, he didn’t deal with this once or twice as four times that was repeated but he got better and better and better with what he knew and what he learned over those years.
-And how working as a team with his family unit with his partner had been really instrumental for his recovery.
-But it’s also had a pervasive life altering impact to his family and community as well.
+And how working as a team with his family unit with his partner had been instrumental in his recovery.
+But it’s also had a pervasive life-altering impact on his family and community as well.

-At the end of this episode, if you really like what you’ve heard today, and I’d encourage you to subscribe to the show, and to share it, if you could discuss it, take a screenshot of where you’re at or what you’re listening to, and share it with others on social media, because sharing a little bit of this information is going to go a long way in helping us reach more to teach more and to share more about what people can do to reduce their risk for memory loss.
+At the end of this episode, if you like what you’ve heard today, I’d encourage you to subscribe to the show and share it, if you could discuss it, take a screenshot of where you’re at or what you’re listening to, and share it with others on social media because sharing a little bit of this information is going to go a long way in helping us reach more to teach more and to share more about what people can do to reduce their risk for memory loss.

-Today, I am joined by Bill Gasiamis founder of recovery after stroke, champion of optimizing, stroke, recovery, and podcaster, speaker and I guess all around amazing man.
+Today, I am joined by Bill Gasiamis founder of Recovery after Stroke, champion of optimizing, stroke, and recovery, and podcaster, speaker and I guess around amazing man.
 Bill, I had the pleasure of meeting Bill almost a year ago now, where we had a conversation over a lovely morning tea, about what work he was doing, but more importantly, the journey he has been on to get where he is today so that he’s created something amazing called recovery after stroke.

 Bill’s lifestyle before the first stroke

-However, what I noticed myself doing a little bit before, February 2012, which was the first brain hemorrhage, is I noticed myself getting stuck in a rut of working way too many hours, feeling like I had not enough resources to get things and really complaining that everything was really difficult, really hard, really impossible.
-And I was really struggling with just my self talk.
+However, what I noticed myself doing a little bit before, February 2012, which was the first brain hemorrhage, is I noticed myself getting stuck in a rut of working way too many hours, feeling like I had not enough resources to get things and complaining that everything was really difficult, really hard, really impossible.
+And I was struggling with just my self-talk.
 And when I was at that point, I didn’t know I didn’t know that I was in that situation.

 I was just complaining about everything.
-Everything was just too difficult and realistically the things that I think we’re difficult.
-I look back and go, well they weren’t really difficult because after February of 2012, like things then absolutely truly properly became difficult.
+Everything was just too difficult and realistically the things that I think were difficult.
+I look back and go, well they weren’t really difficult because after February of 2012, things then absolutely truly properly became difficult.